ayushsisodia7/Fraud-Email-Signup-Verification/README.md

     ```

 2.  **Start the service**
-    Use Docker Compose to build and start the API and Redis services.
+    Use Docker Compose to build and start the API, Redis, and the background worker.
     ```bash
     docker-compose up --build
     ```